grpc/grpc.github.io/docs/reference/go/go.md

 }
 ```

-The server-side handler can send a stream of protobuf messages to the client through this parameters' `Send` method.
+The server-side handler can send a stream of protobuf messages to the client through this parameter's `Send` method.
 End-of-stream for the server-to-client
 stream is caused by the `return` of the handler method.

 #### Client-streaming methods